 - Suuuper stretchy

-Now, let’s dig just a bit deeper to firm up our understanding of knits…
+Now, let’s dig just a bit deeper to firm up our understanding of the stretch factor of knits…

 These double knits are firm and thick, which equals stability.